kairveeehh/cses-problems/README.md

 ### Introductory
 1. number of trailing zeros= seen as powers of 5 ie how many times the no is divisible by 5 , and its powers
 2. while dividing a set of number into two equal sum halves if the total sum is odd then there is no way to do it

+### DP
+1. state management for coin problems is just subtracting the all possible ways and then taking submissions